 say anything.
 All of the words being uttered were coming

-from somewhere deep within him.
+from the very depth of his being.
 From so deep, in fact, that it didn't even feel as though it were really him speaking.

 These pleadings were welling up from a level of Joe's spirit so

-deeply buried that he was never before even aware of its existence.
+deeply buried, that he was never before aware that that level even existed.

 Without volition, Joe was uttering the

 believe" when he was hit with a barrage of words

 so intense that he wasn't sure